 There isn’t much comparison between the two, and your specific needs will be the thing that sends you in one direction or another.

 Cost comparisons among L-citrulline supplements aren’t particularly straightforward.
 Additional ingredients — whether simply malic acid or a slew of pre-workout aids — will impact price significantly.
-But if you’re just looking to get the most high-quality L-citrulline you can for your money, we believe Transparent Labs offers the best price you’ll find.
-240g of its Fermented L-Citrulline costs $17.99 for a one-time purchase, but that comes down to $16,19 when you subscribe for automatic shipments.
-Subscribing also unlocks free shipping, keeping costs low.
+Until fairly recently, if you were just looking to get the most high-quality L-citrulline you could buy for your money, we had recommended a Transparent Labs Fermented L-Citrulline product, which provided 240g of L-citrulline for $17.99 as a one-time purchase (or $16.19 with a subscription for automatic shipments).
+Subscribing also unlocked free shipping, keeping costs low.

 Winner: PureBulk L-Citrulline DL-Malate